SonyaMoisset/Pluralsight_Training/README.md

 - jQuery: Getting Started by Craig Shoemaker
 - jQuery Fundamentals by Dan Wahlin
 - jQuery Template Fundamentals by Matt Milner
+- Leveraging Fluid-width Principles for Responsive Design in jQuery by Saif Ebrahim
 - jQuery UI by Scott Allen

 ## Angular